In-sessional Academic English Support

-These programmes are open to all international students at SOAS for whom English is not their first language-Foundation Year, Undergraduate, taught Postgraduate, Postgraduate Research, Visiting Research-except for students from IFCELS and Distance Learning.
+These programmes are open to all international students at SOAS for whom English is not their first language: Foundation Year, Undergraduate, taught Postgraduate, Postgraduate Research, Visiting Research-all except students from IFCELS and Distance Learning.

 The In-sessional course tutor will contact all students who might be interested in taking these courses near the start of the academic year (end of September) by e-mail and invite them to apply.
 Places are then offered on a first come first served basis.

 The courses run five times a year so if you are not accepted initially you can apply again later (see below for dates).